GrandEchoWhiskey/grandechowhiskey/README.md

 [![][status_shield]][status_link]

 # 👋 Hi, I'm Eric.

-#### I'm currently:
+- Python software developer
+- Cybersecurity student
+- Cerified IT specialist

+### I am currently:
-  - 👨‍💻 I am taking several courses simultaneously, mainly from CS50 and freeCodeCamp, as well as a few that do not have practical programming elements.
+  - 👨‍💻 taking several courses simultaneously, mainly from CS50 and freeCodeCamp, as well as a few that do not have practical programming elements.
-  - 👨‍🎓 I am studying cybersecurity at Wyższa Szkoła Bankowa (School of Banking) in Wroclaw, Poland.
+  - 👨‍🎓 studying cybersecurity at Wyższa Szkoła Bankowa (School of Banking) in Wroclaw, Poland.
 These are undergraduate studies.
 At the same time, I am upskilling with courses on cybersecurity, including cryptography and practical hacking.
 >Note: As an ethical hacker, I only work on networks that I have permission to test.
 This includes my own network or a network that I have received explicit permission to work on.
 I always follow best practices to ensure that my testing is conducted in a safe and responsible manner and I prioritize the protection of sensitive information at all times.

 ---